dongra02/sei-project-3/README.md

 <img src='./images/show-frame.jpg' height='500'/>
 </div>

-Having completed those steps, we broke into 2 pairs with one focusing on the front-end and other on the back.
+Having completed those steps, we broke into 2 pairs with one focusing on the front end and other on the back.
 The full team met every morning for a standup session and planning, and often again in the evening to check in.
 We communicated throughout the day on Slack and kept a Trello board up to date to manage tasks and timelines.

-I primarily worked within the back-end team to setup the initial models, routes and controllers for the app.
+I primarily worked within the back end team to setup the initial models, routes and controllers for the app.
 I was also responsible for creating the script for seeding our database.
 I used Faker to create user profiles, reviews and quests consisting of 4 stops within the greater London area.

 ``` javascript
 const randQuests = []